Quantum dynamics of elliptic curves: Introduction

-It is hard to verify (\ref{eq1.3}) directly, since the group $\Sha (\mathscr{E}(K))$ is unknown for a single $\mathscr{E}(K)$ [Tate 1974] \cite[p.193]{Tat1}.
-Indirectly, one can predict ``analytic'' values of $rk~\mathscr{E}(K)$ and $|\Sha (\mathscr{E}(K))|$ assuming the BSD Conjecture [Swinnerton-Dyer 1967] \cite{Swi1}.
-While many of such values satisfy (\ref{eq1.3}), the other are not [Cremona et al. 2017] \cite{LMFDB}.
-We do not know an exact relation between the analytic values and those described by formula (\ref{eq1.3}). \end{remark} The article is organized as follows.
+Since the group $\Sha (\mathscr{E}(K))$ is hard to compute [Tate 1974] \cite[p.193]{Tat1}, a verification of (\ref{eq1.3}) seems to be out of reach.
+One can use analytic values of $rk~\mathscr{E}(K)$ and $|\Sha (\mathscr{E}(K))|$ assuming that the Birch and Swinnerton-Dyer Conjecture is true [Swinnerton-Dyer 1967] \cite{Swi1}.
+While many of such values satisfy (\ref{eq1.3}), the other do not [Cremona et al. 2017] \cite{LMFDB}.
+The author is unaware of an exact relation between the analytic values and those described by formula (\ref{eq1.3}). \end{remark} The article is organized as follows.
 The preliminary facts are introduced in Section 2.
-The proof of theorem \ref{thm1.1}, corollary \ref{cor1.2} and \ref{cor1.3} can be found in Section 3.
+The proof of Theorem \ref{thm1.1} and Corollary \ref{cor1.2} can be found in Section 3.